Chucky Doll's Popularity

 Chucky Tattoo Designs

-Even with his easily recognizable face, tattoo designs for Chucky were quite diverse.
-But overall, the predominant Chucky design was of him breaking out of the skin.
-I don't know why that was the case, but it accounted for the majority of Chucky tattoos.
+Even with his easily recognizable face, tattoo designs for Chucky are quite diverse.
+But overall, the most predominant design is of him breaking out of his skin.
+I don't know why that is the case, but it accounts for the majority of Chucky tattoos.
 Some of those are included below.

 We all know about Chucky and that stapled face of his.
-This one was called attention to because they were such a predominant part of this particular Chucky tattoo design.
-This was a great face for the subject matter being covered, and would do any Chucky fan proud.
+The staples are such a dominant part of this particular tattoo design.
+This is a great portrait and would make any Child's Play fan proud.

 Chucky Leg Tattoo

 The depth of Chucky's figure is well done in this tattoo design.
 Those evil eyes of his looking to the side give you that same eerie sense of foreboding you had watching the movie.